 The Auditor's Office is dedicated to obtaining additional input and feedback.
-The strategic plan and its themes were initially discussed in public meeting in January 2022.
-They were also discussed during the Auditor's retreat and in multiple departmental meetings.
-The strategic plan is a working document that is updated regularly and posted on the County Auditor's website.
+The strategic plan and its themes were initially discussed in public meeting in January 2022 and have been updated regularly, as well.
+There was an Auditor's retreat and multiple review meetings.
+The strategic plan is a working document that is posted on the County Auditor's website.